 Status Of The Patio Garden: April 1, 2021

 It was in the thirties last night.
-Once again I hauled all the plants from the nursery back inside.
-My kitchen cabinet countertops are covered on one side once I bring them in.
+Once again, I hauled all the plants from the nursery back inside.
+My kitchen cabinet countertops are covered on one side with those plants.

-It’s still too cold out right now to take them back out for them to get some sun.
-Hopefully this afternoon.
+It’s still too cold out to take them back out to get some sunโhopefully, I’ll be able to take them outside this afternoon.

-I think once we get past tomorrow night we might (might) be past the freezing weather and I can plant them outdoors.
+I think once we get past tomorrow night, we might be past the freezing weather, and I can plant them outdoors.

 This lovely female cardinal came to visit me yesterday.
 I didn’t see her mate.
-She looks fairly young to me.
+She looks pretty young to me.

-She’s perching on my Ginkgo Biloba Jade Butterfly tree in the pot.
+She’s perched on my Ginkgo Biloba Jade Butterfly tree in the pot.

 Here’s one clump of hostas.
-They’re coming up pretty fast and in a week or so will be lush and full.
+They’re coming up pretty fast, and in a week or so, they will be lush and full.

-The lamb’s ear and wild violets are filling in that end of the blue raised bed.
+The lamb’s ear and wild violets are filling in one end of the blue raised bed.
 And the golden pennies are filling out the other end near the irises.

-Below is the beautiful red geranium I bought and have to keep bringing back in due to the cold weather.
-It’s got lots of blooms and I can’t wait to see them open.
+Below is the beautiful red geranium I bought.
+I have to keep bringing it back due to the cold weather.
+It has lots of blooms, and I can’t wait to see them open.

 A Nice Surprise:

-Last weekend I was transferring photos to use on Instagram and stumbled across some photos from when I lived in Texas over 10 years ago.
+Last weekend, I was transferring photos to use on Instagram and stumbled across some pictures from when I lived in Texas over 10 years ago.
 I guess they were stored on Google somewhere.

 What warmed my heart were photos of Abi.
-And Bonnie and Clyde, the cats, that are both dead now.
+And pictures of Bonnie and Clyde, my cats who have both crossed the Rainbow Bridge.

-I look at these photos that were such a surprise to find, safe now in my possession, and I cry as I write this.
+I look at these photos, which were such a surprise to find, now safe in my possession, and I cry as I write this.
 This was a long time ago, but you never stop missing them, do you?

-Except for the longer fur, Clyde looks very much like Ivy.
-At least in the face.
-Clyde did not have the spots Ivy has.
+Except for the longer fur, Clyde bears a strong resemblance to Ivy, at least in the face.
+Clyde did not have the spots Ivy’s fur had.

-Just having their photos makes me feel like in a way I still have them.
-At least I can see their sweet faces again.
+Just having their photos makes me feel, in a way, that I still have them with me.
+At least I can see their sweet faces again and remember the time we spent together.

 So nice your patio garden,i love it.